jchong9/django-chat-app/README.md

 ## Purpose
 This chat application was built to teach myself the basics of Django from the following tutorial: https://youtu.be/PtQiiknWUcI?si=08f0u97HtUujSC2d

-With the Simple.css framework, the application was created with minimal styling and features, such as creating rooms and messaging other users.

 ## Installation
 1. Clone the repository